ultramango/gear360pano/README.md

 This should produce ```video_pano.mp4``` file, output file can be given as a second argument.

-Don't have any expectations for video stitching to work well, it is higly unoptimised (for the sake of simplicity and to have something working for now).
+Don't have any expectations for video stitching to work well, it is higly unoptimised but to some degree useable.

-What is wrong (loose notes about the script):
+What is/might be wrong (loose notes about the script):

 * video stitching works by converting it to image files, stitching them and then re-coding,
-* to reuse existing panorama template images are being, unnecessarily, upscaled and then downscaled - this slows the whole process
-(I suspect by a significant amount), new panorama template would have to be created to speed things up,
 * it might require a lot of disk space (gigabytes or even more) as the long videos will result in many image files, this could be optimised by removing files which are no longer needed, also check for left-over directories that might have not been removed,
 * possibly [GNU Parallel](https://www.gnu.org/software/parallel/) could be used for Linux for parallel panorama processing: